awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

   The values of the partition\.
 + `DatabaseName` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  The name of the catalog database where the table in question is located\.
+  The name of the catalog database in which to create the partition\.
 + `TableName` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  The name of the table in question\.
+  The name of the database table in which to create the partition\.
 + `CreationTime` – Timestamp\.

   The time at which the partition was created\.